-Substantial Amendment #6 Budget
+Non-Substantial Amendment #8 Budget

-On November 15, 2016, the City of New Orleans submitted a revised request to adjust the budgets of specific extended projects under Grant Agreement # 1.
+On July 27, 2021, the City of New Orleans submitted a revised request to adjust the Round 2 budgets of specific activities.
+These changes do not trigger the requirements of a substantial amendment.
+The obligation for Round 2 remains \$7,931,000.00 and therefore the total obligation amount of \$15,031,000.00 is unchanged.

-The City indicated that these budget adjustments did not trigger a substantial amendment.
-Therefore public notification was not required.
-As a result, the obligation for Round 1 remained at \$7,100,000.

-The City is now submitting a request to expend the remaining \$7,931,000.00 of grant funds.
-This will increase the total obligation amount to \$15,031,000.00.

-The following budget table reflects the projected expenditures for Round 2:
+The following budget table reflects the adjusted projected expenditures for Round 2: